Z and Higgs Factory Implications of Two Higgs Doublets with First-Order Phase Transitions: Phenomenology at the LHC and Colliders

 The parameter region of our 2HDM scan that is consistent with the $Z$ pole programme is forced into the 2HDM alignment limit.
 Hence, it is not surprising that most of the parameter points are consistent with the uncertainty of Eq.~\eqref{eq:eezh} at the leading order.
 Consistency with $S,\,T$ forces the interactions of the SM-like Higgs boson into a region where the leading-order cross section is largely consistent with the SM (the 2HDM cross section in the {\it{decoupling limit}} is around $\sigma_{\mathrm{decoup}}=0.222$~pb at LO and $0.211$~pb at NLO), cf.~Fig.~\ref{fig:eezh}.

 The requirement of an SFOEWPT, however, is incompatible with this decoupling limit (the latter approaches the SM for which the phase transition is a cross-over).
 Hence, we can expect quantum corrections to be relevant for the points that single out an SFOEWPT, also when they are aligned with the SM expectation of $Z$ pole measurements.
-Indeed, as shown in Fig.~\ref{fig:eezh}, the weak radiative corrections as detailed in Sec.~\ref{sec:eecalc}, modify the 2HDM cross sections away from the decoupling limit (the SM).
+Indeed, as shown in Fig.~\ref{fig:eezh}, the weak radiative corrections as detailed in Sec.~\ref{sec:eecalc}, modify the 2HDM cross sections away from the decoupling limit (and hence, away from the SM).
 More importantly, the modifications are typically large enough for the $e^+e^-\to hZ$ programme to detect new physics based on the expectation of Eq.~\eqref{eq:eezh}.

 It is worthwhile mentioning that the discrimination on the basis of the $hZ$ cross section is not in a one-to-one correspondence with the requirement of an SFOEWPT.
 It is the predictive power of renormalisability that drives experimentally detectable model correlations beyond leading order in a theoretically controlled way.
 An SFOEWPT is driven by the requirement of a relatively light exotic particle spectrum and a departure from SM-expected Higgs interactions.
 In any UV-complete scenario (and in particular for the 2HDM considered here), these requirements select a region of the parameter space that is, to a large extent, experimentally distinguishable from the SM in $hZ$ production at a 240 GeV lepton collider.
 The radiative corrections are not dominantly sensitive to the mass splittings themselves, but to their correlated effects in terms of inter-Higgs couplings and radiative corrections to mixing angles.
 These effects are two-loop suppressed for the $Z$ pole programme; $hZ$ production accessing these correlation modifications at one-loop level makes them large enough for detection within the expected experimental sensitivity.
+It is known that modifications of the Higgs self-coupling can be parametrically large~\cite{Kanemura:2004mg,Braathen:2019pxr,Arco:2022lai,Arco:2025pgx}, including regions with SFOEWPTs~\cite{Goncalves:2021egx,Dorsch:2017nza,Biekotter:2023eil,Basler:2017uxn}.
+These are formally two-loop suppressed effects, which could, however, be numerically relevant for the given sensitivity that can be achieved at a machine like FCC-ee.
+An analysis of such effects is only meaningful as part of a comprehensive two-loop investigation, which is beyond the scope of our present work.